jmcameron/attachments/migration/source/migrate-1.5-to-1.6.rst

  * The Attachments extension for your Joomla 1.5 site should be upgraded to version 2.2.

- * The Joomla version for your 1.6+ site should be 1.7 or later.
-Although it might work with Joomla 1.6.6, I encourage you to upgrade to 1.7 before attempting migration of Attachments.
+ * The Joomla version for your 1.6+ site should be 1.7 or later (preferably 2.5+).
+Although it might work with Joomla 1.6.6, I encourage you to upgrade to at least 1.7 before attempting migration of Attachments.

- * You should install a released version of Attachments 3.0.1 (or later) on your Joomla 1.6.6/1.7 system before proceeding.
+ * You should install a released version of Attachments 3.0.1 (or later) on your Joomla 1.6.6/1.7/2.5+ system before proceeding.

    .. warning::

-      There were issues with the original release 3.0 of Attachments for 1.6/1.7+ and previous RC and beta releases that affect migration.
-These issues were fixed in version 3.0.1 so make sure you use at least version 3.0.1.
+      There were issues with the original release 3.0 of Attachments for 1.6/1.7 and previous RC and beta releases that affect migration.
+These issues were fixed in Attachments version 3.0.1 so make sure you use at least version 3.0.1.
 Normally, you should use the latest version.

- * The article ID's and Titles must be identical in the Joomla 1.5 system and the Joomla 1.6/1.7+ system.
+ * The article ID's and Titles must be identical in the Joomla 1.5 system and the Joomla 1.6/1.7/2.5+ system.
 If there are differences, the migration file will need to be edited manually.
 It is particularly important that the article/parent ID's are the same since these are embedded in the attachment file paths.
-If the article ID's are different, the parent directories for the attachments files will need to be renamed on the Joomla 1.6/1.7 side.
+If the article ID's are different, the parent directories for the attachments files will need to be renamed on the Joomla 1.6/1.7/2.5 side.

- * The user ID and username of the users that created the Attachments on the Joomla 1.5 system must be the same as those on the Joomla 1.6/1.7+ system.
+ * The user ID and username of the users that created the Attachments on the Joomla 1.5 system must be the same as those on the Joomla 1.6/1.7/2.5+ system.
 If there are differences, the migration file will need to be edited manually.

 Migrating the Attachments Data
 ------------------------------